Find out about the benefits of Authorised Economic Operator (AEO) status, who can be an AEO and how to apply.

 However, if that operation is a separate legal entity, you need to apply for AEO status in that member state using their forms.

-If you’re in the Isle of Man or Channel Islands send your application to:
+If you’re in the Isle of Man or Channel Islands send both completed forms to:

 HMRC AEO Central Site